Horizon Zero Dawn Remastered arrives October 31 on PS5 and PC

 The original game's accessibility features, like its remappable controls and haptic cues, have been carried over to this version.
 In addition, there's a new optional accessibility feature that can notify players of interactable elements with sound and haptic feedback.

 Horizon Zero Dawn Remastered will be available for purchase for $50, but those who already own the original game and the complete edition version can upgrade for $10, whether they're buying on the PS5 or on the PC via Steam or the Epic Games Store.
 The $10 upgrade will even be available to players who added the game to their libraries from one of Sony's Play at Home program giveaways during the pandemic lockdowns.
 Fans upgrading with a PS4 game disc will have to insert it into their console every time they play, though, so they cannot access the upgrade offer if they have the disc-free version of PS5.
+Pre-orders for both PC and PS5 will open on October 3.